All About Option Spreads

 Description: Simultaneously buying and selling calls (or puts) at different strike prices AND in different expiration months.
 This is essentially a combination of the VERTICAL SPREAD and the HORIZONTAL SPREAD.

 Examples: Similar to the HORIZONTAL SPREAD example above.
-Diagonal Bull Call Spread or Diagonal Bear Put Spread – both strategies involve buying a longer term In-the-Money or Deeper-In-the-Money option and selling/writing a near term option Out-of-the-Money or Farther-Out-of-the-Money.
+Diagonal Bull Call Spread or Diagonal Bear Put Spread--both strategies involve buying a longer term In The Money or Deep In The Money option and selling/writing a near term option Out Of The Money or Far Out Of The Money.

 Purpose: Allows greater flexibility than straight HORIZONTAL and VERTICAL SPREADS.

 Description: Asymmetrical spread in which more short options are sold than long option(s) are purchased.
-The long option(s) and short options are also purchased and written at different strike prices (the short option is Farther-Out-of-the-Money in relation to the long option which is typically In-the-Money or At-the-Money) but with the same expiration date.
+The long option(s) and short options are also purchased and written at different strike prices (the short option is (Far) Out Of The Money in relation to the long option which is typically In The Money or At The Money but with the same expiration date.
 The spread may either be a DEBIT SPREAD or a CREDIT SPREAD.
 The premium received from the short options offsets the premium paid for the long option(s).
-This is an advanced and potentially risky option trading strategy—since there are more short positions than long positions, you have a “naked” or uncovered situation that could wreak great havoc on your portfolio and the economic well-being of your descendants.
+This is an advanced and potentially risky option trading strategy--since there are more short positions than long positions, you have a "naked" or uncovered situation that could wreak great havoc on your portfolio and the financial well-being of your children's children's children.

 Examples: Call Ratio Spread/Bull Ratio Spread (similar to a Bull Call Spread but with an extra short or written call), Put Ratio Spread/Bear Ratio Spread (similar to a Bear Put Spread but with an extra written put, uncovered in this case).